Robert Benjamin Lewis: Entrepreneur and inventor

 Lewis also successfully developed and marketed a concoction he called "Lewis' Arabian Hair Oil."
 An advertisement that ran in Maine newspapers during the 1840s stated "THE knowledge of this highly esteemed Oil for the Hair was obtained from a distinguished ARABIAN by the subscriber.
 It is used almost universally in that country, to make the hair grow long, to give it a healthy and lively appearance, and preserve its beauty to an advanced age.
 It is decidedly the best oil that was ever used in this or any other country for preventing the Hair from coming off, giving life to the roots, and making it grow long and soft.
 It also darkens it and gives a beautiful gloss ....
 This Oil I have not been able to obtain till now, except in very small quantities, and have used it for myself and family occasionally for two or three years.
 My own hair and that of my children are LIVING WITNESSES of its efficacy and which cannot be doubted.
 Look and see."

-To show the hair treatment's potency and remarkable virtue, Lewis would show off "his long black curls that reached down over his coat collar."
+To show the hair treatment's claimed potency and virtue, Lewis would show off "his long black curls that reached down over his coat collar."
 His "long black Indiany locks" were "thoroughly greased" with his oil, and as he held the enthralled crowd spellbound with his descriptions of the potency of his product, Lewis would demonstrate its power by referring to the "glossy appearance" of his hair.
 He made a comfortable living from the sales of his hair oil for many years.